Sturmik/FileManager_C-_Console/README.md

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/StatusWindow.PNG?raw=true)

 5. The right window for selecting files and directories.
-Allows you to interact with files and directories that are on the disk.
+Allows you to interact with files and directories, which are on the disk.
-Also used to display a list of statistics and history.
+Also used to display a list of statistic and history.
 The selected user file is highlighted.
 Similar to the logical drive window, there is a small red square that displays the current page.

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/FileWindow.PNG?raw=true)